 I take self-portrait photographs.
-I use humor in my photographs because comedy gets people to pay attention to issues they're sick of hearing about.
+I use humor in my photographs to address social issues because comedy gets people to pay attention to things they're sick of hearing about.

 Sometimes I work on a team with my husband, Jan Peterson, a retired director of television commercials and filmmaker/photographer.
 And my family helps me a lot, like here's my dad and me, my sister and me, my mother-in-law and me, and finally my father-in-law (Gösta Peterson, a fashion photographer) snapped the shutter on this picture of my husband and me.

 I like collaboration.
 If you have an idea for a photo, please write to me at email@example.com.